atsign-foundation/at_demos/README.md

 flutter run -d windows
 ```

+## gsm

+Details of using a SIM card to store keys, and config files for ppp connection
+with the cellular modem.

 ## python

+### display_hro2_from_mqtt.py

+Reads data from MQTT (sent by spub) and displays it on the local LCD display
+using pygame.

 ### hrmqttsolcd.py

 Reads data from MAX30101 sensor then puts it onto MQTT queue whilst also
-printing out values to local LCD display using pygame
+printing out values to local LCD display using pygame.

+This is no longer used, but has been left as an example.

+## shell

+O2sender.sh was used during testing to place O2 values onto an MQTT topic.

+## systemd

+Unit definitions to start the demo as a set of services running in detached
+GNU screens.

 ## Raspberry Pi setup